linguisticmind/search-in-subs/README.md

 OPTIONS
    Passing arguments to options
        Enhanced  getopt  syntax applies when passing options.
 There is one im‐ portant point to highlight when it comes to passing  options  with  re‐ quired vs optional arguments.

-       In case of a short option, if an option takes  a  *required*  argument, the  argument may be written as a separate parameter, *or* directly af‐ ter the option character.
-If an option takes  an  *optional*  argument, however, the argument *must* be written directly after the option char‐ acter.
+       In  case of a short option, if an option takes a required argument, the argument may be written as a separate parameter, or directly after  the option character.
+If an option takes an optional argument, however, the argument must be written directly after the option character.

-       In case of a long option, if an option takes a *required* argument, the argument  may  be  written as a separate parameter, *or* directly after the option name, separated by an equals sign ('=').
-If an option  takes an  *optional*  argument,  however,  the argument *must* be written di‐ rectly after the option name, separated by an equals sign ('=').
+       In case of a long option, if an option takes a required  argument,  the argument  may be written as a separate parameter, or directly after the option name, separated by an equals sign ('=').
+If an option  takes  an optional argument, however, the argument must be written directly after the option name, separated by an equals sign ('=').

                            Short option   Long option
        Required argument   -o <value>     --option <value>